Mpondo people

-The Mpondo People, or simply Ama-Mpondo, belong to a kingdom in what is now the Eastern Cape.

-It was established in 1226.
-The Ama-Mpondo Nation was first ruled by its founder who was King Mpondo kaNjanya who lived around (born in 1205 and died in 1280) and later the 'Ama-Nyawuza' clan (a royal clan of the Ama-Mpondo), by nationality referred to themselves as 'Ama-Mpondo'.
+The Mpondo people, or Ama-Mpondo, belong to a kingdom in what is now the Eastern Cape.
+It was established on the 28th of March 1028 AD when the founder was just 28 years old.
+The Ama-Mpondo-Nation was first ruled by its founder who was King-Mpondo ka-Njanya (1000-1082), and ruled from 1028 until his death in 1082; later the 'Ama-Nyawuza' clan was established by King-Nyawuza Ka-Thahle one of his descendants that ruled centuries after his own death (a royal clan from his time when he ruled the Ama-Mpondo-Nation), by nationality referred to themselves as 'Ama-Mpondo'.
 They are related to other Aba-Mbo kingdoms and chiefdoms in South Africa.

 Origins

 The story of the origins of ema-Mpondweni was told to personify and symbolise the fact that it was a nation with lands shaped like a horn, when it includes the lands ema-Mpondomiseni, and to make it easier for telling Iintsomi, meaning educative stories.
 Taking Mpondo as the son since it was used for defending and Mpondomise as the daughter since it was used for attacking and negotiation.
 Thus according to the Mpondo oral tradition, they are the legendary descendants of King Mpondo, the grandson of King Sibiside who was the leader of the once-powerful Embo nation (Aba-Mbo or Ma-Mbo).
 Mpondo people are part of the Aba-Mbo group who are thought to have migrated from the Great Lakes into modern-day South Africa or the race of people coming from Ethiopia and along Zambia down past Eswatini, believed to be under the Great Kingdom of Kush.
 This is evident from the ruling plant in the coast south-east of Africa and north-west of Madagascar, the marijuana plant.
 It grows in abundance from ema-Mpondweni up the coast and the coast of Madagascar.
 It is through king Sibiside that Mpondo the forefather of the nation emerges together with other well-known nations.
 Mpondo people share a common lineage with Ama-Mpondomise, Ama-Xesibe, Abakwa-Mkhize, Ama-Bomvu and Ama-Bomvana.